... on the Function of The OCULAR SURFACE & some Details on DRY EYE DISEASE

 ´Rigid´ Contact lenses can also be used for intended changes of the corneal shape, termed as ´Orthokeratology´ in order to avoid day time wear of spectacles - which certainly needs close clinical monitoring.

 Even though contact lenses lead to alterations of the ocular surface fine structure with occurrence of dry eye symptoms ...

 ...
 Speciality Contact Lenses (Scleral Lenses) can be used as a medical tool in patients with severe Dry Eye Disease.

-Scleral Contact Lenses provide a protecting translucent cover over the sensitive cornea and preserves the patient´s few own tears under the vault of the contact lens against evaporation.
+Scleral Contact Lenses provide a protecting translucent cover over the sensitive cornea and constitute a moist chamber that preserves the patient´s few own tears under the vault of the contact lens against evaporation.
 This can typically restore ocular surface healing and visual acuity.

 When basic rules of hygienic contact lens wear are not respected this can still result in dangerous ocular infections that may endanger vision.

-Even with application of the most advanced medical therapy, a severe contact lens related corneal infection may tragically lead to a loss of the eye.
+Even with application of the most advanced medical therapy, a severe contact lens related corneal infection may eventually and tragically lead to a loss of the eye.

 Bacteria are typically introduced through the handling of the contact lens by the wearer and/or by use of contaminated tap water.
 Bacteria accumulate in the contact lens containers or in difficult to remove deposits on the contact lens itself.

 The occurrence of infection is further promoted by the inevitable occurrence of tissue microtrauma of different kind in contact lens wear.
 This provides a route of entry through the normally almost impenetrable ocular surface barrier.